 15 Best State Parks in Tennessee

 Check any map of state parks in Tennessee, and you'll notice that you don't have to venture far to discover an abundance of parkland from west to east and north to south.
 Expect to enjoy traditional activities such as hiking, nature appreciation, and camping at most parks.
 In fact, campsites await you at 39 of 56 state parks.
-If you are heading to the state capital, you'll be pleased that Nashville is a convenient jumping-off point for visiting and camping in three state parks: Radnor Lake, Cedars of Lebanon, and Rock Island.

-Because many state parks have water features such as lakes or reservoirs, rivers, and waterfalls, options for recreational activities expand to include boating, fishing, swimming, and having fun on the water.
-Nine state parks feature golf courses–check them out at four parks on our list (Fall Creek Falls, Warriors' Path, Cumberland Mountain, and Chickasaw).
+At least nine state parks feature golf courses—check them out at four parks on our list (Fall Creek Falls, Warriors' Path, Cumberland Mountain, and Chickasaw).
 Take to many of the park trails on your mountain bike, and enjoy three of our best picks on horseback: Panther Creek, Chickasaw, and Cedars of Lebanon.

 Whatever your pleasure, satisfy your craving for outdoor fun and adventure with our list of the best state parks in Tennessee.

-1. Rock Island State Park
+Rock Island State Park

-Rock Island is a popular state park located at the headwaters of Center Hill Lake, 14 miles north of McMinnville in central Tennessee.
+Rock Island is a popular state park located at the headwaters of Center Hill Lake, 14 miles northeast of McMinnville in central Tennessee.
 Caney Fork Gorge below Great Falls Dam has breathtaking scenic overlooks.
 Points of interest include 30-foot Great Falls, Twin Falls, and the Blue Hole.
 Below the falls is a textile mill from the 19th century that was once powered by the waterfall.

-Observe the rugged natural features of this 916-acre park carefully and from a distance.
+Observe the rugged natural features of this 883-acre park carefully and from a distance.
 Slippery limestone, fast-moving currents, and fluctuating water levels are the main reasons to exercise caution during your visit to the park.
 Some areas are off-limits for swimming, and visitors are encouraged to heed the warnings.
 Swimmers are directed to the natural sandy beach with boat access.

 Address: 82 Beach Road, Rock Island, Tennessee

-2. Cumberland Mountain State Park
+Cumberland Mountain State Park

 Address: 24 Office Drive, Crossville, Tennessee

-3. Fall Creek Falls State Park
+Fall Creek Falls State Park

-Fall Creek Falls State Park is located in the scenic Cumberland Plateau of Eastern Tennessee and is the place to visit if you're a nature lover.
-The 30,000-acre park has everything for visitors seeking natural beauty.
 First, consider Fall Creek Falls, the 256-foot waterfall for which the park is named.
 In addition to this showpiece, there's Piney Falls, Cane Creek Falls, Cane Creek Cascades, and a nature center to promote education.
-In a mostly wilderness setting, another asset is a 345-acre lake.
+In a mostly wilderness setting, another asset is a 345-acre lake, where anglers have made state record-setting catches.

 Address: 2009 Village Camp Road, Spencer, Tennessee

-4. Burgess Falls State Park
+Burgess Falls State Park

-On Falling Water River, Burgess Falls State Park is all about waterfalls–not just one but four cascades that cover 250 feet of elevation.
-Because the falls are the main attraction at this 274-acre day park, take your time on the 1.6-mile loop trail that is rated strenuous.
-You might find it fairly easy if you don't mind lots of stairs.
-You'll see smaller cascades first, building to the largest one that plunges 130 feet into a gorge.
+On Falling Water River, Burgess Falls State Park is all about waterfalls—not just one but four cascades that cover more than 250 feet of elevation.
+Because the falls are the main attraction at this 275-acre day park, take your time on the 1.6-mile loop trail that is rated strenuous.

 Address: 4000 Burgess Falls Drive, Sparta, Tennessee

-5. Cummins Falls State Park
+Cummins Falls State Park

-Cummins Falls, the eighth largest waterfall in Tennessee, is the star attraction of this 282-acre day use park–named state park of 2021 by the Tennessee Department of Environment and Conservation.
+Cummins Falls, the eighth largest waterfall in Tennessee, is the star attraction of this 306-acre day-use park, named state park of 2021 by the Tennessee Department of Environment and Conservation.
+Cummins Falls State Park is situated nine miles north of Cookeville.

 You'll need a permit to access the gorge and base of the falls, located on Blackburn Fork State Scenic River.
 Plan on spending two to three hours to hike the three-mile loop trail.
 Take photos, enjoy a refreshing dip in ye olde swimming hole, and admire the majesty of the 75-foot falls.
 The cascade is in two drops, with the first one plunging 50 feet into a pool.